homer0/projext/documents/projectConfiguration.md

 > }
 > ```

-This tells woopack where to place the files generated while bundling on each environment, depending on the file type.
+This tells projext where to place the files generated while bundling on each environment, depending on the file type.

 You can use the following placeholders: